Fall River, Massachusetts: State and federal representation

 Fall River is represented by three separate Massachusetts House of Representatives districts; only one, the 7th Bristol, is wholly within city limits.
 As of 2021, the city is represented by Democrats Carole Fiola (6th Bristol), Alan Silvia (7th Bristol), and Paul A. Schmid III (8th Bristol).
 The city is entirely within the First Bristol and Plymouth district, represented by State Senator Michael Rodrigues (D-Fall River).
 The First Bristol and Plymouth also includes the towns of Freetown, Lakeville, Rochester, Somerset and Swansea.

 Fall River's state highways are patrolled by the Third Barracks of Troop D of the Massachusetts State Police, based out of Dartmouth.

 On the national level, the city is divided between two congressional districts.
 Massachusetts' 4th congressional district, represented by Democrat Jake Auchincloss, contains most of the city, while Massachusetts' 9th congressional district, represented by Democrat Bill Keating, contains a part of the northeastern portion of the city.

+Fall River's voting history has, until recently, largely mirrored that of Massachusetts as a whole.
+Before 1928, Fall River was a Republican-leaning city.
+Beginning in 1928, Fall River became a strongly Democratic city, owing to the large Portuguese Catholic population in the city.
+Fall River even voted Democratic in the Republican landslide election wins in 1952 and 1956.
+However, in 2024, Donald Trump became the first Republican since Calvin Coolidge to win Fall River, narrowly winning the city by 50%-48%; Kamala Harris easily carried the state as a whole.
+This marked a dramatic reversal of the city's typical voting pattern; Democrats such as Barack Obama usually obtained over 70% of the city's votes before Trump's entrance into politics.
+Fall River's unique demographics, including an overwhelmingly large Catholic population and blue-collar labor force, have been cited as potential factors.
+Another major reason cited was the declining influence of labor unions, which has resulted in Democrats losing sway over an otherwise heavily socially conservative population.